Are you a school administrator? Yes No x to close

 Archaeology analyzes the physical remains of ancient and recent human past in pursuit of a broader understanding of human culture.
 An associate degree in archaeology will introduce students to the two main aspects of archaeology: prehistoric and historical.

-Prehistoric archaeology examines sites that are without a written record.
-This includes ancient villages, stone quarries, rock art, ancient cemeteries, campsites, and stone monuments.
+Prehistoric archaeology examines sites without a written record.
+These include ancient villages, stone quarries, rock art, ancient cemeteries, campsites, and stone monuments.
 A site can be as small and simple as a pile of chipped stone tools left by a prehistoric hunter or as large and mysterious as Stonehenge.

 Historical archaeology sites are those where archaeologists can use historical records (writing) to aid their examination.
-This includes densely populated modern cities, shipwrecks, battlefields, slave quarters, cemeteries, and centers of industry.
+These sites include densely populated modern cities, shipwrecks, battlefields, slave quarters, cemeteries, and centers of industry.

 With an Associate Degree in Archaeology, students are prepared for an entry-level job in this career field.
-Students may also choose to continue their studies in archaeology and pursue a Bachelor’s in Archaeology.
+They may also choose to continue their studies and pursue a Bachelor’s in Archaeology.

 Jobs with an Associate Degree in Archaeology